DennisPing/cs6650-twinder-a2/README.md

 ![axiom-throughput](results/axiom-throughput.png)

 Since there are 2 HTTP Servers, the throughput data needs to be added up.
 "Orange" is server 1 and "Blue" is server 2.
-The metrics are gathered every 5 seconds.
+The metrics accumulated and sent every 5 seconds.
 The total throughput is roughly 5500 req/sec during peak load.

 ### RabbitMQ metrics with 2 HTTP Servers and 1 Consumer